spaceroborg/PixyBot-Car-Race/README.md

 # PixyBot Car Race Challenge

 This folder contains the scripts run during the PixyBot race on 20 April 2023.
+Watch the video below:

 [![Watch the race video](thumbnail.png)](https://youtu.be/mSpLFaTugbU)